lanky/git_for_muggles/GETTING_STARTED.md

 For now we will be doing all the git stuff using a terminal, although you can do it in an number of editors and code tools.

-GitHub actually provide a github desktop app and an editor called Atox VSCode - microsoft visual studio (free)  - very good actually.
+GitHub actually provide a github desktop app and an editor called Atom VSCode - microsoft visual studio (free)  - very good actually.

 ## The commands bit